A Deep Neural Network for SSVEP-based Brain-Computer Interfaces: Problem Description

 \section{Problem Description}

-During a trial in a BCI SSVEP speller session (illustrated in \autoref{fig:bcisystem}), the subject is visually presented a matrix of $M$ alphanumeric characters each of which flickers at unique frequency $f_j:j\in\mathcal{M}=\{1,2,\cdots,M\}$ (in Hz).
+{ During a trial in a BCI SSVEP speller session (illustrated in \autoref{fig:bcisystem}), the subject is visually presented a matrix of $M$ alphanumeric characters each of which flickers at unique frequency $f_j:j\in\mathcal{M}=\{1,2,\cdots,M\}$ (in Hz), e.g., $f_j\in\{8,8.2,\cdots, 15.8\}$ with $M=40$.
 Then, she/he is asked to concentrate on the target character with the identification number $y\in \mathcal{M}$ that is to be spelled.
 The brain response, as a result of the stimulation by the intended target character $y$ flickering at the frequency $f_y$, is measured with EEG as the multi-channel SSVEP signal $x\in \mathbb{R}^{C \times N}$.
 Here, $C$ is the number of channels and $N=T\times f_s$ is the number of samples in each channel (with $T$ and $f_s$ being the signal or stimulation duration in seconds and the sampling frequency in Hz, respectively).
 We emphasize that a BCI SSVEP speller system is typically designed for enabling a severely motor disabled individual to \textit{communicate flawlessly at a fast rate which requires a high speed accurate speller}.
-Therefore, the main design goal is to maximize the information transfer rate (ITR) \cite{itr_cite} that is a function of the target identification accuracy and the stimulation duration.
-The target identification here refers to the prediction of the target character $y$ based on the signal $x$.
-If this prediction is perfectly accurate, i.e., if the prediction accuracy is $P=1$, then the trial-by-trial spelling of a length-$l$ word requires $T\times l$ seconds which is equivalent to the ITR $\log_2 M \frac{60}{T}$ bits per minute, i.e.,
+Therefore, the main design goal is to maximize the ITR \cite{itr_cite} that is a function of the target identification accuracy and the stimulation duration.
+If the prediction is perfectly accurate, then the trial-by-trial spelling of a length-$l$ word requires $T\times l$ seconds which is equivalent to the ITR $\log_2 M \frac{60}{T}$ bits/min, i.e., }